-Requirement Requirement Determination Action to be Taken to Attain
+Requirement Requirement Synopsis Determination of Applicability Action to be Taken to Attain Requirement

-Synopsis of Applicability Requirement

 Federal ARARs

 None

 State ARARs

-State and/or local The Massachusetts Department of TBC.
-EPA will consider these advisories in

-fish advisories Public Health currently advises implementing institutional controls

-against consumption of any fish from under the selected remedy.
+State and/or local fish advisories The Massachusetts Department of Public Health currently advises against consumption of any fish from the Sudbury River between Ashland and Concord, due to mercury contamination.
+TBC.
+EPA will consider these advisories in implementing institutional controls under the selected remedy.

-the Sudbury River between Ashland

-and Concord, due to mercury

-contamination.